-- Place all ingredients (butternut squash through vegetable stock) into crockpot, except coconut milk and optional toppings.
+- Place all ingredients (butternut squash through vegetable stock) into crockpot, except coconut milk, lime juice, and optional toppings.

 - Stir to combine and cook on low for 6-8 hours or on high for 3-4 hours.

-- After cooking time is done, stir in coconut milk and blend with an immersion blender directly in your crock pot.
+- After cooking time is done, stir in coconut milk and lime juice and blend with an immersion blender directly in your crock pot.
 Or carefully blend in your stand blender.